Sexual consent: Mental disabilities or conditions

-Unconsciousness or intoxication
+Intoxication

 In some jurisdictions, individuals who are intoxicated from alcohol or drugs cannot consent.
 For example, Michigan Criminal Sexual Conduct Laws states that it is a crime to have sex with a "mentally incapacitated" person who cannot control their conduct or consent.
 In Canada, intoxication is a factor that affects whether a person can legally consent to sexual activity.
 However, the level of intoxication that will make consent impossible varies according to circumstances, which include how intoxicated the person is and whether they voluntarily consumed the alcohol or drugs.
-The Supreme Court of Canada has ruled that a person drunk to the point of unconsciousness cannot consent to sex; the court ruled that once a person loses consciousness, they cannot consent.
 There was public outrage after a Canadian judge ruled that an intoxicated person can consent; however, a legal expert interviewed by CBC stated that "a drunken consent is still a consent" under Canadian law.
+A study found the threshold for drunken consent can have some level of ambiguity.

+Unconsciousness

 In Canada, a judge ruled in the 2011 R v JA case that a person who is asleep or unconscious cannot consent to sex.
+The Supreme Court of Canada has ruled that a person drunk to the point of unconsciousness cannot consent to sex; the court ruled that once a person loses consciousness, they cannot consent.